rwatsh/rwatsh.github.io/_posts/2024-12-24-my-first-ultra-marathon.md

 8. Sun protection compression sleeves
 9. [Injinji socks](https://a.co/d/0143sa1)

-A good shoe is required.
-Also need to manage our nutrition during the run.
+A good shoe is required especially for trail runs where the ground could be rocky.
+Also we need to manage our nutrition during the run.
 I had 200 kcal per hour approx. Had used some peanut butter cookies, fig bars and whatever was available at the aid stations.
+I had a [2 liter hydration pack](https://a.co/d/f6lkvES) (that i got separately) in my Salomon backpack and 2 500ml bottles that came with the backpack.
+To prevent from chaffing, i had used boxer briefs and for preventing from blisters in the feet, i had Injinji toe socks.
 For this race, the aid stations were 10 miles apart so we needed to carry enough supplies for water and nutrition on us during the run.
 I was prepared for that so it all worked out well.

 Post the run my right leg muscle was sore for almost 2-3 weeks.
 Surprisingly my left leg was perfectly fine and injury free.
 I could only manage to do some slow runs in 2nd and 3rd week after the event.
 For the future i have procured a massage chair and hopefully that will help in recovery.